9th Grade Science

 Instructional and grading methods to be used:

 1. Textbook reading assignments-usually, but not always, reading assignments have associated problem sets or worksheets.
 Assignment for this week can be found at the 9th Grade Homework page.
 Worksheets and problems are due on the day indicated, and will not be accepted more than one (1) day past the due date.
-If you are absent, it is your responsibility to obtain any assignments that may have been made while you were gone.
+If the student is absent, it is the student's responsibility to obtain any assignments that may have been made.

-2. Notebook-you must have a notebook, which you should bring every day.
-A three-ring binder is best (because you can also keep worksheets in it), but spiral is OK.
+2. Notebook-each student must have a notebook, which should be brought to class every day.
+A three-ring binder is best (because worksheets may be kept in it), but spiral is OK.
 The notebook will be collected occasionally, and a grade will be assigned based on completeness.
 It is the student's responsibility to get the notes from a person who was in class if he or she is absent.
 Class Powerpoint presentations will be posted on the teacher's web site for review, but participation during presentations and good note-taking skills are essential for success in this class.

 3. Laboratories-laboratories are a mandatory part of this class.
 Laboratory reports are required for all labs.
-If you are absent during a lab, you must make special arrangements to come in before or after school to make up the lab.
-You are required to return a lab safety contract before you can participate in labs.
+If a student is absent during a lab, he or she must make special arrangements to come in before or after school to make up the lab.
+Students are required to return a lab safety contract before they can participate in labs.
 Students will receive a grade of zero (0) for each lab missed because the safety contract is not turned in.

 4. Class participation-each student is awarded 5 points per day for participation in group activities, discussions and class work.
 These points may be lost by disruptive behavior.
 Try to be in class, and be on your best behavior, so that all of us can learn.
 Tardiness is a disruption of class, will result in the loss of class points, and will have consequences that follow the BHS handbook policies.

-5. Examinations-you should expect to take a test or quiz over every chapter.
+5. Examinations-students should expect to take a test or quiz over every chapter.
 Byers High School grading system applies.

 You can always find out information about this class, a copy of the syllabus, and helpful links and other things at my web site: http://www.ergreenman.com .